 Make personalisation your highest priority

-There are many software houses offering a myriad of solutions, so we produced this top 10 article recently to ease the burden of sorting the wheat from the chaff for yourself.
-Predictive personalisation is even better, it not only identifies what products your customers are most likely to buy next, but goes seeking out those elusive consumers who might otherwise be tempted elsewhere.
-There is more on offer here that might first meet the eye.
+Many software houses are offering a myriad of AI hyper-personalisation solutions vendors, so we produced this top 30 article recently to ease the burden of sorting the wheat from the chaff for yourself.
+AI hyper-personalisation email marketing is even better, it not only identifies what products your customers are most likely to buy next but goes seeks out those elusive consumers who might otherwise be tempted elsewhere.
+It uses send-time optimisation to deliver those unique product selections at the perfect time.

 A More Fashionable Approach